mathiasjepsen/PythonFinalProject/README.md

 4. Compile all the song titles into a list in Python, and then JSONify it.
 5. Read up on the Spotify API (https://beta.developer.spotify.com/documentation/web-api/) to learn how to use it properly.
 6. Use the Spotify API to make a POST request with the song titles, hopefully creating a new playlist :P
+## Specify if the song is given by a male or a female human speciment.
+Steps Required 1.Give the song name and artist.
+2.Find the lyrics using genious api.
+3.Compare the lyrics with the dictionary containing male/female words to find the "gender" 4.Save the song and its "gender" in a dictionary for optimization in case of a future search.